Update: May 8, 2019

 During the citizens band radio craze of the 1970’s, I eventually moved up to a Radio Shack CB where I was introduced to skip and working far off places using 5 watts and a small vertical antenna mounted to the chimney of our house.
-Solar cycle 21 was very powerful, and even my peanut-whistle station could work around the world.
+Solar cycle 21 was very powerful, and even my peanut-whistle station could be heard around the world.
 I was hooked.

 In 1986 that I decided to get my ham ticket.
 Back then, all license classes were required to pass a Morse Code test, in addition to a written exam.
 Novice was 5 wpm and General Class was 13 wpm.
 Extra class was 20 wpm.
 I passed all of my exams in one sitting and earned a General Class license.
 I was officially a ham.

 In the 1990’s, when the FCC lowered code speed requirements, I took my written exam for an Extra Class license.
 My original FCC issued call was N7GYD, until I applied for a Vanity call in 2003 and became K7RL.

 Camano Island is located approximately 50 miles north of Seattle, Washington.
 It is surrounded by the Puget Sound, but does not require a ferry to gain access.
 A small bridge separates the mainland from the island.
 If you want to learn more about Camano Island, click the map above.

 My QTH is somewhat unique in that it is bluff property overlooking the Puget Sound.
 The main tower sits at the top of bluff, which is approximately 180 feet above sea level.
 This picture is looking down from the tower: